|Values are valid only on day of printing.|

 In the clinical laboratory, immunologic methods are generally used to quantify Lp(a) protein mass.
 Reagents for Lp(a) mass measurement are available from multiple manufacturers and although standardization efforts are underway, currently available methods are not standardized.
 Difficulties in standardizing Lp(a) mass measurement arise from the variability in signals produced by different reagents due to the size polymorphisms of apo(a).
 For this reason, some elevations of Lp(a) mass are associated with low levels of Lp(a) cholesterol.
 Lp(a) quantification can be done by densitometric measurement of Lp(a) cholesterol.
-This method measures only the cholesterol contained in the Lp(a) particles and is thus not influenced by the relative size of the apo(a) size, it may provide a more specific assessment of cardiovascular risk than Lp(a) mass measurement.
+This method measures only the cholesterol contained in the Lp(a) particles and is thus not influenced by the relative size of the apo(a) particle.
+Because Lp(a) cholesterol measurement is not influenced by apo(a) size, it may provide a more specific assessment of cardiovascular risk than Lp(a) mass measurement.
 Lp(a) cholesterol measurement may be used in concert with Lp(a) mass determination, or may be used as a stand-alone test for assessment of risk.

 Evaluation of increased risk for cardiovascular disease and events: